Study Plan

 Welcome to the Study Plan

 This rigorous program offers advanced instruction in linguistic theories, research methodologies, and interdisciplinary perspectives on language acquisition and use.
-Through structured coursework (Levels 1-4) and a dedicated research endeavor spanning the final phase (Levels 5-6 Dissertation), graduates will develop expertise that prepares them for roles in academia, research, and specialized applied linguistics positions.
+Through structured coursework (Levels 1-3) and a dedicated research endeavor spanning the final three levels (Levels 4-6 Dissertation), culminating in a 10-credit hour project awarded upon successful defense, graduates will develop expertise that prepares them for roles in academia, research, and specialized applied linguistics positions.

 1